Our vision is for this school to be a special place where everyone feels included, valued and achieves their best.

 This identification of need will be shared with parents.
 This will indicate the difficulties and strengths your child has, the levels of progress and attainment at the time and what support and provision we think is best for your child.
-We will write an individual provision map and your child will be added to the school SEN register.
+We will write a Person Centred Plan and your child will be added to the school SEN register.
 This will include the category of need.
 It will also outline what additional provision and/or intervention that will be put in place for your child.
 It will explicitly indicate what the provision is, who will be involved in leading that provision and how often it will occur.
 This may involve:

 • additional adult support and resources;